List of Seventeen live performances: Right Here World Tour

 The Right Here World Tour was the group's fifth world tour.
 It began four months after the conclusion of the previous tour, on October 12, 2024, at Goyang Stadium, in South Korea, and concluded on February 16, 2025, at Rajamangala National Stadium in Bangkok, Thailand.
 Spanning thirty shows across fourteen cities, the Right Here tour was the first by the group to not be performed by the whole group from the outset, with Jeonghan beginning his mandatory enlistment in the South Korean military and Jun taking a break from group activities in order to work in China.
 It became the group's first tour to surpass 1 million tickets sold, including a stadium debut in the United States' BMO Stadium.
 The tour was well received by critics at multiple stops, with the group being commended for their high energy levels and stage presence across the three-hour set.

 New_ World Tour

-The New_ World Tour is the group's ongoing sixth world tour.
-It began on September 13, 2025, in Incheon, South Korea, and so far includes dates in South Korea, Hong Kong, the United States, Japan, Singapore, Thailand and the Philippines.
-The tour is being performed by only nine members of the group, with Jeonghan, Wonwoo, Hoshi and Woozi all having commenced their military services.
-The tour is set to conclude on March 21, 2026, in the Philippines.
+The New_ World Tour was the group's sixth world tour.
+It began on September 13, 2025, in Incheon, South Korea, and included dates in South Korea, Hong Kong, the United States, Japan, Singapore, Thailand and the Philippines.
+The tour was performed by only nine members of the group, with Jeonghan, Wonwoo, Hoshi and Woozi all completing their military services.
+The tour concluded on April 5, 2026, with two encore performances in Incheon.